 How are you going to turn this into a brand?

-Without a brand, you’re competing on price and that’s a quick way to lose money.
-Make your product stand for something in customers’ eyes so they’ll buy it even at a premium price.
+Without a brand, you're competing on price, and that's a quick way to lose money.
+So instead, make your product stand for something in customers' eyes so they'll buy it even at a premium price.

 Where is the next place to sell your product?

-This can be within the same locale but to another group of customers or to your existing customer type but within a different region.
+Your expansion can be within the same locale but to another group of customers or your existing customer type in a different region.

 Do you already have future products or services in the pipeline?

 The answer to this should always be YES!

 Can other items be included with your product?